 Drawing Biennale in Smederevska

 2016 - Officially begins to live, work and explore

-art, art associations' systems and other
+art, art associations' systems, teaching art

-artists in Munich, Germany
+in Munich, Germany

 2017- - Beginning of Liliana's more intensive and